soushin/spring5-kotlin-application/README.md

 ## Motivation

-HTTP routing service and gRPC clinet/server both applications are able to run on Spring Framework 5.0 ?
+HTTP routing service and gRPC clinet both applications are able to run on Spring Framework 5.0 ?
 I want to know that.
 So that this repository of applicaiton developed according to following diagram.

 ![diagram](https://raw.githubusercontent.com/nsoushi/spring5-kotlin-application/master/docs/spring5-kotlin.png)